schuetzgroup/sdt-python/doc/index.rst

 - :py:mod:`sdt.gaussian_fit` provides models for the `lmfit
   <http://lmfit.github.io/lmfit-py/>`_ package for non-linear least squares
   fitting of 1D and 2D Gaussian function parameters.
+- Some helpers for writing new code can be found in :py:mod:`sdt.helper` and :py:mod:`sdt.config`.

 List of changes